 |Energy: Smart Thermostat / Valves (not available in the US)||YES||YES||YES|

 What we see here, might appear like a random table of voice assistant support.
-Only Alexa talks currently to the Weather Station, but this could change.
+Only Alexa and Siri talk currently to the Netatmo Weather Station, but this could change.

 History of Netatmo’s Voice Integrations

-When HomeKit was released back in 2014, Netatmo was one of the manufacturers who announced they will “Work with Apple HomeKit”.
+The Smart Home Weather Station was Netatmo’s first product already back in 2012.
+When HomeKit was released in 2014, Netatmo was one of the manufacturers who announced they will “Work with Apple HomeKit”.
 We immediately bought the Weather Station and Thermostat, only to learn that Apple’s HomeKit support required a hardware change (this has changed meanwhile).

 Netatmo later upgraded their Smart Thermostat and launched the HomeKit Indoor Air-Quality Monitor, including the Apple specified MFi coprocessor for HomeKit.

 We added the Rain Gauge begin of 2015 and the Wind Gauge mid-2016.
 Around that time we also installed the Netatmo Indoor Camera including the Door and Window sensors.
 End of 2016 we replaced our old outdoor cams with Netatmo’s Smart Outdoor camera.